How do I request a Virginia Tech Middleware client certificate?

-- The method used for generating a CSR (OpenSSL is the most common) varies depending on the application which will be using the SSL/TLS server certificate.
+- The method used for generating a CSR (OpenSSL is the most common) varies depending on the application which will be using the certificate.
 Please follow the directions provided with your application software to generate a CSR.
 When requested for keysize during CSR generation, please specify a key size of at least 2048 bits when generating your key pair.

 - The VTCA (Virginia Tech Certification Authority) will generate DN attributes for you, so default values are acceptable.

-- Upload a PEM- or DER-formatted certification request file (CSR) with the "Browse..." button or paste a PEM-formated request into the text area.
+- Upload a PEM- or DER-formatted certification request file (CSR) with the "Browse..." button or paste a PEM-formatted request into a text area.

 A PEM-formatted request is a BASE64 encoded certificate request starting with: